Stradivarius Palatinos: Tenor viola

 The missing viola was larger and is believed to have been a tenor.
 The "Medici" tenor viola by Stradivari in the Musical Instruments Museum in Florence also had an alto pair: they were both part of a set belonging to the Medici court.
 The role of tenors would have been to play the lower register viola lines or second viola in five-part harmony depending on instrumentation.

 Violins

 The two violins are of different sizes.
 They have labels bearing a date of 1709.
 This dating is accepted by some authorities, although it has been suggested that the instruments are slightly older.

 Cello

 The cello is not in its original playing condition, having been modernised.
 It is reported to be in a good state of conservation after the repair of damage sustained during a photographic session.

-Conservation
+Conservation and use

-The instruments are in the care of the Spanish heritage organisation Patrimonio Nacional, which allows them to be played on occasion.
-Musicians who have played them in recent years include the Quatuor Mosaïques (a group which specialises in period instruments) and the Cuarteto Quiroga.
+The instruments are in the care of the Spanish heritage organisation Patrimonio Nacional.
+In 2024 it was reported by El País that years had gone by without the instruments being played together.
+However, they are allowed to be played on occasion.
+Musicians who have played them in the 21st century include the Quatuor Mosaïques (an Austrian group which specialises in period instruments) and Spain's Cuarteto Quiroga, which was granted a "residency" with the instruments.

+In January 2025 the instruments left the Royal Palace with a police escort for the short journey to the Teatro Real.
+There they were played in a concert given by the Cuarteto Casals in aid of districts which suffered in the "dana" (the 2024 Spanish floods).

 Recordings

-The Quatuor Mosaïques made a recording in 2006.